 How to find extra money for debt payments

 Sell things.
-The same strategy from our emergency fund guide: electronics, clothes, furniture.
-One weekend of selling can knock $300 to $500 off your balance immediately.
+Electronics, clothes, furniture.
+One weekend can knock $300 to $500 off your balance immediately.

 Negotiate your interest rates.
-Call each credit card company and say: “I’ve been a customer for X years and I’m considering transferring my balance.
+Call each credit card company and say: “I have been a customer for X years and I am considering transferring my balance.
 Can you lower my APR?”
 Success rate is about 70% according to a 2024 LendingTree survey.
-Even a 2 to 3 percentage point reduction saves real money.

 Increase income temporarily.
-Overtime, freelancing, gig work, selling a skill.
+Overtime, freelancing, gig work.
 Even $500/month extra for 6 months is $3,000 toward debt.
-You do not need to hustle forever.
 A focused 3 to 6 month push can dramatically shorten your payoff timeline.

 Closing cards after paying them off.
 Keep them open.
-Closing cards reduces your total available credit, which increases your utilization ratio, which lowers your credit score.
-Put one small recurring charge on each card (a $5 subscription) with autopay, and leave them alone.
+Closing cards reduces your total available credit, increases your utilization ratio, and lowers your credit score.
+Put one small recurring charge on each paid-off card with autopay.

 Ignoring the spending that caused the debt.
 Debt payoff without a budget change is just a temporary fix.
-If you consistently spend more than you earn, you will accumulate new debt even as you pay off the old.
-Fix the root cause.
-Our budget guide is the place to start.
+Our 50/30/20 budget guide is the place to start.

 Borrowing from your 401(k).
-Some people take 401(k) loans to pay off credit cards.
-This is almost always a bad idea.
-You lose years of compound growth, owe taxes and penalties if you cannot repay (especially if you leave your job), and studies show most people who do this end up in credit card debt again within 3 years.
+You lose years of compound growth, owe taxes and penalties if you cannot repay, and studies show most people who do this end up in credit card debt again within 3 years.

 Feeling shame.
 Debt is not a moral failing.
 It is a math problem.
 The average American household carries $6,500 in credit card debt.
-You are not alone, you are not bad with money, and you are fixing it right now.
-That puts you ahead of most people.
+You are not alone, and you are fixing it right now.

 Frequently asked questions